roccons/HW-Blank-Bootstrap-Theme/readme.md

 ### Setup
 * After installing WordPress, clone this repository within the themes directory and rename it as you wish.
 (It is suggested that you also update your theme's name at the beggining of `/scss/index.scss`)
 * Optional: To use this theme as a starting point for your own Wordpress project repository you may want to delete the hidden `git` directory inside the theme directory, and create a new git repo using `git init`.
-* Run `npm install` (whe recomend to use ) and composer install.
+* Run `yarn install` (tested with node 12.x and 15.x) and composer install.
-* Create a .env file at root, then you need to write LOCAL_DOMAIN const, the value of this constant will be your virtual domain name "wp-domain.test"
+* Create a .env file at root, then you need to write LOCAL_DOMAIN const, the value of this constant will be your virtual domain name, for example "wp-domain.test"
 * Run `npm run watch` to start watching your files.
-* Use the [livereload browser extension](http://livereload.com/extensions/) to have your browser automatically refreshed.
+* To see you changes you need to open the localhost url that the console gives you.

 ### To customize Bootstrap
 * Optionally, your can use "npm outdated" to check if it is a newer bootstrap, also you can directly remove bootstrap and then install it using "npm remove bootstrap" then "npm install bootstrap --save"